saularevalo8/responsive-portfolio/README.md

-# responsive-portfolio
+# Responsive Portfolio

-This is basic portfolio which uses basic HTML and CSS fundamentals
+This is basic portfolio which uses basic HTML and CSS fundamentals.